meatwallace/idol-planner/README.md

 ## Current Focus

-Moving from Phase 3 (Idol Configuration) to Phase 4 (Drag and Drop).
+Moving from Phase 6 (Grid Interactions) to Phase 5 (Modifier System).
 Next steps:

-1. Implement drag and drop functionality for idols
+1. Design and implement the modifier UI components
-2. Add placement validation
+2. Add modifier validation logic
-3. Handle idol placement on the grid
+3. Update idol templates to support modifiers
+4. Integrate modifier display in the inventory and grid